heiswayi/heiswayi.nrird.com/_posts/2015-09-21-simple-way-to-minify-css-on-the-fly-with-php.md

 comments: true
 ---

-If you website contains a lot of CSS files and is built using PHP, then this simple trick may help to minify all your CSS code on the fly.
-You may check the sample PHP code snippet below.
+If you website is built using PHP and contains a lot of CSS files to be loaded, then this simple trick may help you to reduce HTTP file requests and compress all of your CSS code into one single file.
+Take a look on the example code below.

+The trick is by loading all of your CSS files, process it, then using the output buffering to output the result into a single file which we can load like we do to CSS file.
+Assuming the code below is saved into a file called `minified-css.php`.

 ```php
 <?php

 header('Content-type: text/css');

 ob_start("compress");

 function compress($buffer) {